CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Postpartum Recovery Timeline

 Wondering how long the postpartum recovery timeline is for vaginal births?
 Generally, your body will heal in six to eight weeks after delivery, says Ithamar Turenne, RN, CBC, a postpartum nurse with Oula.
 (The postpartum recovery timeline for c-sections will vary slightly—learn more about c-section recovery here).
-However, while the healing process typically takes up to eight weeks, some of the physical side effects of pregnancy and birth (like an ab separation or postpartum hair loss) can linger for months after delivery, and it can take as long to shed the baby weight.
+However, while the healing process typically takes up to eight weeks, some of the physical side effects of pregnancy and birth (like an ab separation or postpartum hair loss) can linger for months after delivery, and it can take as long to shed the baby weight, if that’s your goal.
 Not to mention, it can take up to three months (or beyond)—referred to as the fourth trimester—to get accustomed to life with baby.

 Wondering if you can speed up postpartum recovery?
 It’s important to take it slow and refrain from returning to regular activities, like sex and exercise, until cleared by your healthcare provider.
 While you’ll need to give your body enough time to heal, Turenne says “maintaining good perineal hygiene” and sticking to your pain regimen of Tylenol and/or Advil can help.
 (Keep reading for more tips on how to take care of your vagina after giving birth.)